Fire Emblem Shadows: Critical reception

 The game received "generally unfavorable" reviews according to review aggregator website Metacritic, achieving a score of 37/100 based on 5 reviews.
-Hayes Madsen, writing for Inverse, criticized the game as being "too simple", feeling it would not be very appealing to players after a few rounds of gameplay.
+Metacritic would later rank the game as the second-worst reviewed game of 2025 on the platform, only being ahead of MindsEye.
+Madsen, writing for Inverse, criticized the game as being "too simple", feeling it would not be very appealing to players after a few rounds of gameplay.
 Polygons Giovanni Colantonio also felt the gameplay lacked depth, particularly in terms of the social elements of the game, additionally criticizing the microtransactions in the game, as players who bought stronger gear could simply overwhelm other players even if they do not engage with the social elements.
 The game was noted by critics as having a gameplay style resembling the 2018 social deduction game Among Us.

 GameSpots Cameron Koch felt the game went by too quickly for the social deduction aspects to be incorporated effectively, and that microtransactions allowed players to brute force their way into victory regardless of their success in social deduction.
 Though Koch highlighted the game's character designs and story, feeling that they were effective elements, he noted the fact that they were locked beyond gameplay that he felt was boring.
 Nintendo Lifes PJ O'Reilly also found that the gameplay was boring, and that the story was rigid and basic in addition to the overly slow gameplay pace.
 Lorenzo Kobe Fazio, writing for Multiplayer.it, criticized the lack of a strong story and the fast-paced gameplay, which he felt resulted in a lack of strong interest for the former and the social deduction gameplay being considerably less effective, respectively.
 He did, however, positively highlight the game's graphics.